 The Solid Waste Advisory Committee meets once a month to discuss various solid waste issues.
 SWAC's purpose is to assist in the development of programs and policies relating the solid waste handling and disposal.
 They also review and comment on proposed rules, policies and ordinances.
 The committee is made up of citizens, public interest groups, businesses, the waste management industry, and local elected officials.
 The Environmental Health Division is a non-voting member of SWAC.
 We participate because of our regulatory activities, and offer technical assistance.
 For more information about the SWAC, please contact Clallam County Public Works at (360) 417-2379.

 Clallam County Environmental Health is pleased to be working with many local groups on green building projects.
-The North Peninsula Building Association put together the Clallam County Built Green™ Checklist.
-For more information about the Checklist or upcoming trainings go to the NPBA website at www.npba.info
+The North Peninsula Building Association (NPBA) put together the Clallam County Built Green™ Checklist.
+For more information about the Checklist or upcoming trainings vist the NPBA website.

 For different training sessions, Clallam County Environmental Health has designed two Power Point presentations.
 Here are the presentations, updated as of 4/2/2007.

 Solid Waste & Rodents